 Spherical harmonics band: a subset of spherical harmonics coefficients that share the same order and are signaled as a distinct component of the representation.

-Annex X (normative) Gaussian Splat Image File Format
+Annex X (normative) Storage of Gaussian Splats in HEIF

 X.1 General

-This annex derives a format to encapsulate Gaussian Splat representations in files conforming to the Image File Format specified in this document.
+This annex specifies syntax elements and brands to encapsulate Gaussian Splat representations in files conforming to the HEIF specification (ISO/IEC 23008-12) .
 The Gaussian Splat representation enables view synthesis and photorealistic rendering from novel viewpoints by storing a set of 3D Gaussian primitives and associated appearance parameters.

-One profile is specified in this annex.
-The coding method used for each Gaussian Splat stream item is signalled by a 4CC compressor_code in a GaussianSplatCompressionConfigurationProperty ('gscC'), including a value that indicates uncompressed stream data.
+Two conformance points are specified in this annex: the brand 'gsc1' for the structured binary representation and the brand 'gsc2' for the carriage of an externally defined Gaussian Splat representation as a single binary blob or as an item-based representation structure that maps to the existing storage format of the Gaussian splat representation.
+The Gaussian Splat representation format is signalled by the gs_format field of the GaussianSplatGlobalConfigurationProperty ('gsgC').
+For the structured binary representation, the coding method used for each Gaussian Splat stream item is signalled by a 4CC compressor_code in a GaussianSplatCompressionConfigurationProperty ('gscC'), including a value that indicates uncompressed stream data.

-X.2 Gaussian Splat images and image collections
+X.2 Storage of Gaussian Splat representations

 X.2.1 General